rebaderbs/mybrary-books/README.md

 - The web application is fully functional and responsive in a mobile view

 ## Future Development
-* Style the project with a front-end framework (Angular, Vue, React) rather than Thymleaf
+* Complete a UX/UI Design audit on the entire project and test with actual users, which will utilize the skills I learned from my Google UX Design certificate
 * User able to edit and delete books on their shelf
 * Utilize a book api so user doesn't need to manually enter the book information
 * Add a social aspect, so users can connect with friends and see what books are on their shelf
 * Add a loan feature, so users can lend books to their friends and family and keep track of what is out
+* Style the project with a front-end framework (Angular, Vue, React) rather than Thymleaf

 ## Screenshots